bUnit-dev/bUnit/docs/docs/csharp-based-testing.md

 - Child content, render fragments, or templates (of type `RenderFragment` and `RenderFragment<T>`).
 - All other normal parameters, including unmatched parameters.

-In addition to parameters, services can also be registered in the `ITestContext` and injected during component render.
+In addition to parameters, services can also be registered in the `TestContext` and injected during component render.

 To show how, let us look at a few examples that correctly pass parameters and services to the following `AllTypesOfParams<TItem>` component: